 - What happened?

 By leveraging our negotiation skills and wealth of industry experience, our lawyers will negotiate with the insurance company aggressively for the maximum settlement.
-In case the insurance company doesn’t offer a fair settlement, then we’re ready to take the case to trial in court.
+If the insurance company doesn’t offer a fair settlement, we’re ready to take the case to trial in court.

 At the Law Office of Jason E. Taylor, we will zealously and passionately advocate your best interest in court and fight for the compensation that you rightfully deserve.